INFORMSJoC/2023.0286/README.md

 Please note that for using the codes in Visual Studio, you should change the time function to clock().
 The current time fucntion gettimeofday(&stop, NULL) is for Linux.

 ## Building
 To use the code, you need CPLEX 22.1.0.
-To use other versions of CPLEX, please modify the Makefile and def.h with your CPLEX version.
+To use other versions of CPLEX, modify the Makefile and def.h with your CPLEX version.

 To run e.g. BBC2 in Linux: